Image

 Phase N/A

-• Participants must be between **18 and 65 years old** and have been sick for less than 72 hours.
+• Participants must be between 18 and 65 years old and have a positive test for Influenza A.

-• People with allergies, severe illnesses, or recent flu vaccines cannot join.
+• Individuals with severe health conditions, allergies to the medicine, or recent vaccines cannot participate.

 Study details